A Freethinker in Alcoholics Anonymous

 I didn’t need this egregious myth in my first year of recovery — I need it considerably less so in my 42nd year of continuous recovery.

 Nevertheless, I am incredibly grateful that throughout my recovery I continue to find in AA like-minded individuals, such as John.
 I am also grateful we can gather here on AA Agnostica to share our experience, strength and hope, thereby continuing to experience the 24-hour gift of a “daily” reprieve from alcohol addiction.

-A Freethinker in Alcoholics Anonymous is available at Amazon.
+A Freethinker in Alcoholics Anonymous is available – only as an eBook – on Amazon.